Stories by Storie

 Fairy Tales and Fractured Fairy Tales

 I like to use fairy tales because students are usually familiar with them and there are so many varieties of each story out there that lend themselves to comparing and contrasting.
 For these stories, students can focus on comparing and contrasting the characters, the setting, the plot, and even the illustrations.
 Some of these fairy tales may also include cultural references.
-You can choose any fairy tale to use, but here are three that most students tend to be familiar with.
+You can choose any fairy tale to use, but here are a few that most students tend to be familiar with.

 Cinderella